 Traditionally hotel asset management has been focused on operations and cost control.
-Over the last few years we have seen a clear shift in revenue management getting a more prominent role.
+Over the last few years, we have seen a clear shift in revenue management getting a more prominent role.
 Profitability is not only a result of cost control but also revenue generation.
-Finally we also see sales and marketing become a key area for the by hotel asset manager.
+Finally, we also see sales and marketing become a key area for hotel asset managers.

 Why previously was there so little focus on marketing and sales?
 Would you not want to control the promotion and positioning of your property?
 As in the early days most asset management companies signed a franchise deal with a large chain, this was left for the brand to manage.

 But the playing field changed drastically over the last 2 decades.
 No longer are the hotel franchises the only brands that deliver global distribution and marketing platforms to hotels.
 With the rise of the search engines, OTA, review websites, meta-search and social media, hotels have to be omnipresent to achieve a good market share.